aya-asylbek/coin-flip-game-project/coin-flip-game/As a user.md

 As a user
-When i visit a website coin flip game
+When Ivisit a website coin flip game
-I see a coin and a button that say's Flip coin
+I will see 2 coins and a button that say's Flip coin

 As a user
-When I click the flip coin button
-The coin should flip and display heads or tails
+I click the flip coin button and on the screen i will see only 1 coin The coin should flip and display heads or tails